First of all, congratulations!

 7. If you missed both your firm and your insurance, the same still applies.
 You should call your firm and insurance and see what they say.
 However, if you've missed both, look into the options available to you in Clearing.
 Clearing vacancies are advertised from the beginning of July, and if you’re willing to be flexible on your uni and course then it's very likely you'll find a place.

-11) Taking a gap year and trying again in 12 months is another sensible route to take.
+11. Taking a gap year and trying again in 12 months is another sensible route to take.
 There is plenty of time for university, one year later is going to make very little difference in the grand scheme of things.
-This applies for those who want to take resits in either November 2017 or May 2018 and for those who have greatly exceeded their predictions and may want to aim for a different university.
+This applies for those who want to take resits in either November 2020 or May 2021 and for those who have greatly exceeded their predictions and may want to go to a different university.